serenasligh/VaderLink/README.md

 ## Step 6 — Make sure Space Station is ready

 Open **Flydigi Space Station**, connect the Vader 5 Pro, and confirm the toggle **"Allow third-party apps to take over mappings"** is enabled.
-You mentioned it already is — just double-checking it's still on!

 ---